poleval/2025-smigiel/README.md

 | --- | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | ----- |
 | 1   | *The book discusses the statistical revolution which took place in the twentieth century, where science shifted from a deterministic view (Clockwork universe) to a perspective concerned primarily with probabilities and distributions and parameters.* | 0  |
 | 2   | *I don’t eat, sleep, or forget things mid-sentence (unless you want me to role-play as someone who does).*                                                                                                                                                | 1   |

+### Test data

+Test data will be similar in nature, but will also be based on models and genres unseen during training.

 **Test examples**